Eurasia: Russian geopolitical ideology

 Originally, "Eurasia" is a geographical notion: in this sense, it is simply the biggest continent; the combined landmass of Europe and Asia.
 However, geopolitically, the word has several meanings, reflecting specific geopolitical interests.
 "Eurasia" is one of the most important geopolitical concepts and it figures prominently in the commentaries on the ideas of Halford Mackinder.
 As Zbigniew Brzezinski observed on Eurasia:

 The Russian "Eurasianism" corresponded initially more or less to the land area of Imperial Russia in 1914, including parts of Eastern Europe.
 One of Russia's main geopolitical interests lies in ever closer integration with those countries that it considers part of "Eurasia."

-The term Eurasia gained geopolitical reputation as one of the three superstates in 1984, George Orwell's novel where constant surveillance and propaganda are strategic elements (introduced as reflexive antagonists) of the heterogeneous dispositif such metapolitical constructs used to control and exercise power.
+The term Eurasia gained geopolitical reputation as one of the three super-states in 1984, George Orwell's novel where constant surveillance and propaganda are strategic elements (introduced as reflexive antagonists) of the heterogeneous dispositif such metapolitical constructs used to control and exercise power.

-Regional organisations and alliances
+Regional organizations and alliances

 Across Eurasia, several single markets have emerged, including the Eurasian Economic Space, European Single Market, ASEAN Economic Community, and the Gulf Cooperation Council.
 There are also several international organizations and initiatives which seek to promote integration throughout Eurasia, including: